NovakEvgeniy/my-first-migration/README.md

 ### Summary
 - A **literal translation** of COBOL algorithms and structures into a Java application (`my_first_migration`).
 - Purpose: demonstrate direct equivalence without optimization or architectural improvements.
+- This Issue is a standalone Java project.
 ---

 ## Issue 3: Code Quality Improvements and Refactoring for Dynamic Data